 When you have that lower body “solidness” (really, DO the Kettlebell exercise!!) you can still turn but you create tremendous torque in your body where you can then really unleash that stored power and really explode into the ball.
 But this NEEDS to happen at the ground level where you use the leverage of the ground to your advantage.

 Once you get on the carpet and walk with your shoes, it’s no big deal, right?
 But then try to stand in your golf swing stance and try to turn back, simulating a golf swing.
-Those treads get stuck in the carpet and provides instant feedback of the resistance and torque your looking for in your right knee/leg.
+Those treads get stuck in the carpet and provides instant feedback of the resistance and torque your looking for in your right knee/right glute.

 I practice this all the time at home and probably think I could get to a scratch handicap if the tee boxes on my local course were a low carpet and then I could use my running shoes instead of golf shoes and I would instantly create the feel I’m looking for.